deduke-men-a-selanna/angel/Learn-German-Vocabulary.md

     grün "green"   | grüner "greener"   | am grünsten "the greenest" frisch "fresh" | frischer "fresher" | am frischesten "the freshest"

+Compare the articles on Wiktionary on these adjectives: [☞ grün](https://en.wiktionary.org/wiki/grün#German) "green", [☞ frisch](https://en.wiktionary.org/wiki/frisch#German) "fresh".

 From this, we can deduct the following `rules for regular adjectives`:

     * the POSITIVE needs to be learned
     * the comparative                  = POSITIVE + er
     * the superlative                  = am + POSITIVE + (e)sten

+**Therefore it suffices to learn the POSITIVE of regular German Adjectives.**

-Irregularly, these 3 forms might look like this:
+Irregularly, however, these 3 forms might look like this:

     positive                 | comparative | superlative
     _________________________|_____________|________________